sleak-lbl/weekly-emails/items/sycl.md

 single code base.
 Engineers from Codeplay have partnered with national labs to bring SYCL support to Perlmutter, Polaris, and Frontier.

-Join Codeplay engineers for a half-day, hands-on workshop covering the fundamentals of SYCL programming, including practical examples and exercises to help reinforce the concepts being learned.
+Join Codeplay engineers on March 1 for a half-day, hands-on workshop covering the fundamentals of SYCL programming, including practical examples and exercises to help reinforce the concepts being learned.
 Attendees will learn how to compile their SYCL code using the DPC++ compiler to target Nvidia GPUs such as on Perlmutter.
 We'll end with useful tips to achieve good performance, including best practices for memory management, with free time for questions and discussions.